mohakapoor/JudgeKit/docs/documentation.md

 ## 2. Architecture
 The system is divided into two primary processing pathways:
 - **Retrieval Evaluation**: Analyzes the retrieved chunks for signal-to-noise ratio, and verifies if the context contains the essential facts required to answer the query.
-- **Generation Evaluation**: Analyzes the LLM's final response against the user's query and the retrieved contexts using a rigorous multi-criteria semantic checklist.
+- **Generation Evaluation**: Analyzes the LLM's final response against the user's query and the retrieved contexts using a multi-criteria semantic checklist.

 An **Orchestrator** coordinates these two agents and merges their outputs with deterministic mathematical metrics, handling edge cases such as null-set queries where appropriate.

 ## 3. Evaluation Metrics

 ### 3.1 LLM-Evaluated Metrics
-JudgeKit V2 abandons arbitrary subjective grading in favor of a mathematically defensible Checklist Architecture.
+JudgeKit abandons subjective grading in favor of structured, granular scoring.
 The model evaluates specific questions, assigning 1.0 (Yes), 0.5 (Partial), 0.0 (No), or `null` (N/A) to each.
 The scores are dynamically averaged, filtering out N/A criteria, to produce a final continuous score between 0.0 and 1.0.

 * **Context Precision (Retrieval)**: Evaluates exactly 5 retrieved chunks individually.
 Scores each chunk on how useful it is for answering the query.
 * **Context Recall (Retrieval)**: Fact-based verification.
 The LLM extracts independent information units (facts/propositions) from the Ground Truth, and scores whether the context provides enough evidence to establish each fact.